anshumanmondal2006/MondalMART/README.md

 # MondalMART (A basic E-Commerce Platform)

 An E-Commerce app built using Flutter and Firebase featuring basic user authentication, cart management, and product listing.
-Includes login/logout, add/delete products from cart.
+It Includes features like user login/logout, add/delete products from cart.

 ## Steps to test the application on your local machine